WeblateOrg/weblate/docs/user/glossary.rst

 .. versionadded:: 4.5

-You can flag certain glossary terms as forbidden, meaning ones _not_ be used for translations.
+You can flag certain glossary terms as forbidden, meaning ones _not_ to be used for translations.
 Use this to clarify translation when some words are ambiguous or could have unexpected meanings.